-- Procured or assisted in the misappropriation of the trade secrets. - Received those trade secrets.
+- Procured or assisted in the misappropriation of the trade secrets. - · Received those trade secrets.

 Naming third-party defendants in the lawsuit can help ensure the return of all copies or derivatives of the trade secrets.
 Employers may also be able to obtain discovery more easily than using the third-party subpoena discovery process.
-For more about the subpoena process generally, see Document Requests and Subpoenas in Federal Court Toolkit.
+For more about the subpoena process generally, see Requesting Parties: Requests for Production of Documents Toolkit (Federal).